ldclaar/Tissuecyte_Annotation/README.md

 ```

 Note: Access to HPC/Linux is a requirement as this script calls an executable on the network.
 To get access to HPC, go to ServiceNow and submit a ticket.
 Running this process can take some time (around 20-30 mins usually).
-The output will be saved to he following directory on the network
+The output will be saved to the following directory on the network

 `/allen/programs/mindscope/workgroups/np-behavior/tissuecyte/mouseID`